 Attempts to launder funds through Rabobank customer accounts included trade-based schemes, black market peso exchange transactions, bulk-cash smuggling and structuring of deposits, prosecutors wrote.

-The individual Rabobank appointed in 2007 to lead monitoring and investigations in the region despite having no anti-money laundering experience, George Martin, pleaded guilty in December to helping cover up suspected illicit financial activity and agreed to cooperate with prosecutors.
+In December, the individual Rabobank appointed in 2007 to lead monitoring and investigations in the region despite having no anti-money laundering experience, George Martin, admitted to helping cover up suspected illicit financial activity and agreed to cooperate with federal prosecutors.

 By the time Rabobank fired Martin in 2012, the lender had added at least 1,000 customers to a “verified list” that dramatically reduced the likelihood they would draw enhanced internal scrutiny for high-risk transactions.
 Martin and another manager also imposed daily quotas for clearing alerts that prevented any meaningful investigation of flagged transfers.